Sidd0605/Hotel-Management-System/README.md

 ## Features

-1) Manager Interface(similar to customer interface but with additional features:
+1) Manager Interface(similar to customer interface but with additional features) :

       Access to manage rooms, bookings, and customer information.

-2) Customer Interface:
+3) Customer Interface:

       Customers can check room availability, book rooms, and update personal details.

-3) Database:
+5) Database:

     All customer and room information is stored in a MySQL database.
     The SQL queries and database schema are provided in the sql.txt file.